An arrow icon

 What is perfectionism?

-There are three types of perfectionists and two types of perfectionism.
-Firstly would be the socially prescribed perfectionist.
-This type of perfectionist is characterized by an individual's tendency to believe that the field around them expects perfection from them.
-Secondly, the other-oriented perfectionist expects excellence and perfection from others.
-The last one is the self-oriented perfectionist who sets high standards and goals for themselves.
 Specifically, the self-oriented and the socially prescribed perfectionists are more prone to develop more significant depressive symptoms.
-These types would be categorized as “unhealthy” perfectionism.
-Those who belong to this group tend to set unrealistic goals, be more critical of themselves and others, continually revisit past mistakes, and have difficulty making decisions.
-This is due to the fear of failure that often comes with perfectionism.
-Healthy perfectionism means being focused and driven, setting realistic goals, and working to achieve them without tiring.
+These types would be classified as "unhealthy" perfectionists or also called maladaptive perfectionism.
+People in this group tend to set unrealistic goals, be more critical of themselves and others, constantly revisit past mistakes, and have difficulty making decisions.
+This is due to the fear of failure that often accompanies perfectionism.
+Healthy perfectionism, also known as adaptive perfectionism, means being focused and driven, setting realistic goals, and working to achieve them without fatigue.

 So how does perfectionism link to social media?